robobario/enforcer-maven-shade-plugin/README.md

  See the License for the specific language governing permissions and limitations under the License.
 -->

+This extension adds a couple of flags to enable users to warn/fail the build if the shade plugin is instructed to shade dependencies where the artifact version does not contain some specified string.

+Additional configuration options:
+- `-DshadeRequireArtifactVersionContains=yourstring`: optional, if specifed and non-empty, check all artifacts to be shaded have a version containing this string - case sensitive.
+- `-DshadeFailOnEnforcementViolation=true`: optional, default true.
+If true, fail the build on any artifact version violations, else only warning logs will be emitted.

 Contributing to [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/)
 ======================